geronimod/ciclope/README.markdown

 Ciclope
 =======

 Simple utility to show the replication status for MySQL hots.
-Usefull to inspect sencond behind master status.
+Usefull to inspect seconds behind master status.

 _NOTE: This gem depends on Rails and ActiveRecord as ORM._